haxwins/gameoflife/README.md

 # Creating own board

 You can set own board by defining each cells as alive cell.
-Set thoes in code before *life()* function.
+Set those in code before *life()* function.
 *i* and *j* are co-ordinates of a cell
 ```
 board[i][j] = 1;